Jenny Davis Yoga Relaxation Meditation

 INTERESTED IN LEARNING MEDITATION??

 Meditation is a wonderful tool to help deal with the stresses of life as well as creating a positive mindset, cultivating an experience of the present moment and leading to opening up to the spiritual side of life.
 It is also a wonderful self healing life tool that will serve you throughout every phase and stage of your life adding a new dimension and appreciation of the simple art of being and creating a environment that produces balance, homeostasis and equanimity!
-My next Meditation course will run for 6 weeks, 14 February to 20 March 2024, Wednesday evenings, 7:00 pm-9:00 pm.
-Book in early to avoid disappointment, as class number is strictly limited to just 6 people.
-Please see the Meditation Program Page for details.
+My next Meditation course will run for 6 weeks from 16 October to 20 November 2024, Wednesday evenings, 7:00 pm-9:00 pm.

 Another way you can learn meditation and relaxation practices is on our YouTube channel.
 Over time we will be gradually adding more and more content, so please subscribe and you will be notified of new videos.
 Subscribing is free!
 The link to my channel